|Title:||PEP Purpose and Guidelines|

 The Type header specifies the type of PEP: Standards Track, Informational, or Process.

-The Created header records the date that the PEP was assigned a number, while Post-History is used to record the dates of when new versions of the PEP are posted to python-list and/or python-dev.
+The Created header records the date that the PEP was assigned a number, while Post-History is used to record the dates of when new versions of the PEP are posted to python-ideas and/or python-dev.
 Both headers should be in dd-mmm-yyyy format, e.g. 14-Aug-2001.

 Standards Track PEPs will typically have a Python-Version header which indicates the version of Python that the feature will be released with.
-Standards Track PEPs without a Python-Version header indicate interoperability standards that will initially be supported through external libraries and tools, and then supplemented by a later PEP to add support to the standard library.
+Standards Track PEPs without a Python-Version header indicate interoperability standards that will initially be supported through external libraries and tools, and then potentially supplemented by a later PEP to add support to the standard library.
 Informational and Process PEPs do not need a Python-Version header.

 PEPs may have a Requires header, indicating the PEP numbers that this PEP depends on.

 PEPs may also have a Superseded-By header indicating that a PEP has been rendered obsolete by a later document; the value is the number of the PEP that replaces the current document.
 The newer PEP must have a Replaces header containing the number of the PEP that it rendered obsolete.